 HI!
-We are Daniele Giannotta (1982, musicologist, cultural worker, and sound artist) and Elena Stefanin (1984, Graduated in Culture and Human Rights), and our project is just a respectful exploration of the world by bicycle for documentary purposes.
+We are Daniele Giannotta (1982, musicologist, yoga teacher, and sound artist) and Elena Stefanin (1984, culture and human rights political scientist), and our project is just a respectful exploration of the world by bicycle for documentary purposes.

 A journey in search of images, sounds, and words, hunting for unknown or forgotten treasures.
 A way to travel slower, closer to ancient rhythms, a kind of neo-nomadism.

-We left Bologna in May 2014, since then we are on the road, pedaling Europe and Asia.
+We left Bologna in May 2014, and since then we are on the road, pedaling Asia, Europe, and Africa.

-We have traveled 25,000 Km so far, across 23 countries, trying to gather knowledge and information that shared, simplify and at the same time deeper experience for the next travelers.
+We have traveled more than 60,000 Km, across 53 countries, trying to gather knowledge and information that shared, could simplify and at the same time deepen the experience for the next travelers.

-Unlike non-human-powered vehicles (trains, planes, machines …), the bicycle puts travelers in close contact with the road, the landscape and the people.
+Unlike non-human-powered vehicles (trains, planes, cars…), the bicycle puts travelers in close contact with the road, the landscape, and the people.

 When you are cycling it is not the destination that matters but the trip itself

-If you like it, share with your friends, comment our post or get in touch.
+If you like it, share it with your friends, comment on our posts, or get in touch.

 One of the most ambitious parts of our ambitious project is our attempts to map the world by bicycle.

-We are now uploading our pictures to the crowdsourced street level photos website Mapillary, and putting together Space Lapse videos like the one above.
-We hope this could be of some use for other travelers.
+We are now uploading our pictures to the crowdsourced street-level photos website Mapillary, and putting together Space Lapse videos like the one above.
+We hope this could be of some use to other travelers.

-Here’s how one of our photo sequences looks like:
+Here’s what one of our photo sequences looks like:

 We are now working on the second series while looking for new investors, sponsors, and partners to produce it.

-I saw the world for the firs time in ’84 in a little town close to Bologna.
+I saw the world for the first time in ’84 in a little town close to Bologna.

-I love nature photography, hiking volcanoes, and say what i think.
-I studied cultures and human rights and i’m interested in nomadic cultures and anthropological and naturalistic reportage.
+I love nature photography, hiking volcanoes, and say what I think.
+I studied cultures and human rights and I’m interested in nomadic cultures and anthropological and naturalistic reportage. [/column]